Frequently Asked Questions

 - Only sharpen by hand and whetstones.

-- You knife ideally needs to be sharpened regularly by a well trained person.
+- You knife needs to be sharpened by a well trained person. have your knives sharpened when you feel they need to.

 - Soak your sharpening stone 10 mins prior to using it.